r3c/creep/README.md

 	}

 Elements in the root object specifies an available deployment location.
-Each one must contain at least a `connection` string with protocol and optional address, credentials and/or path.
+Each one must contain at least a `connection` string specifying protocol, address, credentials and/or path.
 Read details below for more information about supported protocols.

 Once environment configuration file is ready you can start using Creep.
 Just type `creep <name>` where `<name>` is name of a configured location.
-When no name is specified location `default` is used.
+If you don't specify any name Creep will deploy to `default` location.

-Creep will then connect to remote location and try to retrieve information from last deployment to compute incremental tasks.
-When you deploy for the first time this information won't be available and Creep will ask you if a full deploy should be performed instead.
-After each successful deployment it will save information on remote location in a `.creep.rev` file.
+Creep will then fetch last deployed revision from remote location and compute difference.
+When you deploy for the first time there is no last deployed revision so Creep will perform a full deploy.
+After each successful deployment it will save revision to remote location in a `.creep.rev` file.

-While storing deployment information on remote location keeps related data altogether and works even if you're not the only one performing deployments, you may prefer to store them locally instead.
-In that case just add a new `local` option with value `true` for all affected locations in your `.creep.env` file:
+Storing revision information on remote location keeps related data altogether and works well if you're not the only developer doing deployments.
+In case you prefer storing them locally, just add a new `local` option with value `true` for all affected locations in your `.creep.env` file:

 	{
 		...